 Goods and services contracts are basically everything other than Information Technology related items.
 Information Technology contracts include computer peripherals, copiers, fax equipment, network equipment and software, pagers, personal computers, printers, and software.

-When available, P-Card purchases for items on State Contract should be be bought from a vendor listed on the Materials Management Office State Contract website:
+Regardless of payment method (P-Card, Request for Payment, Purchase Order), any item on State Contract is required to be purchased from a vendor listed on the Materials Management Office State Contract website for that item:

 If you are offered goods or services at a price that is at least ten percent less than the term contract price for the same goods or services, please contact the Purchasing Office.

 Please call the Office of Purchasing at 843-661-1160 for any questions regarding P-Card purchases of State Contract items.

 Annually, the Purchasing Office in conjunction with the Accounting Office conducts procurement card audits of individual cardholders using the following criteria:

 - A complete 3-year record of cardholder statements has been retained.

 - All Cardholder Statements have corresponding receipts, or proof of purchase.

 - Transactions appear to be for supplies or approved exceptions.

 - Charges appear to be fair and reasonable.